 “Would your situation actually be any worse if you just gave in to that gut feeling and took your chances?”
 I asked her.

-“It couldn’t be much worse,” she admitted, “I’m going to lose my job if I keep running to my boss with every question from the field.”
+“It couldn’t be much worse than it is now,” she admitted, “I’m going to lose my job if I keep running to my boss with every question from the field.”

 Two days before our next appointment, Beth called me, excited.

-“I had to make a decision about how a sale would be structured and I did what we said,” she exclaimed. ”I followed my gut and gave my veteran adviser my opinion right there on the spot—and it was a home run!
+“I had to make a decision about how a sale should be structured and I did what we said,” she exclaimed. ”I followed my gut and gave my veteran adviser my opinion right there on the spot…and it was a home run!
 Later,” she told me, ”I heard him tell another one of my advisers that I had given him great advice.”

-Like any of us, Beth is sure to make mistakes in the work place, but practicing taking mighty swings will continue to serve her much better than did her fear of striking out.
+Like any of us, Beth is sure to make mistakes in the work place, but practicing taking mighty swings will continue to serve her much better than her hesitation for fear of striking out.